gitEast/forGreaterGood/computer-networks/index.md

 1. Understand the OSI reference model.
 2. List various layers in the OSI reference model.
 3. Understand how each layers interact with other layers.
+4. Understand the services offered by the 7 Layers.

 #### 0.9.2 Content